 - Expedited delivery of the first draft of all three (resume, cover letter, and LinkedIn makeover) in two business days.

 The Competition: Monster vs. TopResume.com

 When it came to customer service, TopResume was slightly better than Monster’s.
 We felt our resume writer should have been the one to introduce herself to us, not the impersonal message Monster sent us.
 TopResume’s writer was attentive and allowed for more edits than the policy dictated.
 Monster has a strict five-day policy for two additional revisions.
-Monster’s price was $20 less than TopResume’s, which might be a consideration if a consumer is tight on resources.
+Monster’s price for the basic package was $50 less than TopResume’s similar plan, which might be a consideration if a consumer is tight on resources.

 Monster produced a resume that was stronger in content than the resume TopResume wrote.
 And the writing was more compelling.
 For example, TopResume wrote one accomplishment as: "Redesigned production floor layout to optimize space and improve process flow by 45%.”
 But Monster’s version was better because it led with the quantified result: “Reclaimed 45% of wasted floor space and increased seamless flow of operations by spearheading design projects and implementing lean-oriented production layout.”
 We noticed how Monster also included words like “seamless,” “spearheading,” and “lean-oriented” in its sentence.
 Small details like these can make a difference.
 So, for us, Monster wins.

 Attractive price and above-average content